Amgroot-w/CL-MOEEL/README.md

 + [x] The practical industrial dataset files (Silicon Content Prediction Data Set): `data/Silicon Content Prediction Data Set/Si_predict.xlsx`;

 **Note:** Some code is inspired by [jMetalPy](https://github.com/jMetal/jMetalPy).
-A paper introducing jMetalPy is available at: [jMetalPy: A Python framework for multi-objective optimization with metaheuristics](https://doi.org/10.1016/j.swevo.2019.100598).
+A paper introducing jMetalPy is available at: [*jMetalPy: A Python framework for multi-objective optimization with metaheuristics*](https://doi.org/10.1016/j.swevo.2019.100598).

 ## Locations of Modules for the Proposed CL-MOEEL in the Project Files